trueadm/ripple/website/docs/quick-start.md

 ## Editor Integration

 Ripple maintains a Volar-based [VSCode extension](https://marketplace.visualstudio.com/items?itemName=ripplejs.ripple-vscode-plugin).

 It provides syntax highlighting for `.ripple` files, real-time diagnostics for compilation errors, typescript integration for type checking and autocompletion.

+If you're using a fork of VSCode, the extension is also available on [OpenVSX](https://open-vsx.org/extension/ripplejs/ripple-vscode-plugin).

 ::: info Are you a Zed, NeoVim, or IntelliJ/WebStorm user?
 Help us port the Ripple extension to your platforms!